JoschuaSchneider/joschuaschneider.de/content/projects/markdown/projects.md

-Here is a **small excerpt** of the projects I am/have been working on.
+A **small excerpt** of the projects I am/have been working on.

-I will update this list, whenever a closed source project becomes public, or I get the **permission to use it in this list**.
+_I'm currently updating old Projects and making them publicly available.
+Many projects are closed-source, I'm working on getting the permissions to list them with some screenshots and specs._
 ---
-If you are interested in **code samples** or more information on closed-source projects, please [contact](/contact) me.

-Feel free to contribute to my **open-source** projects over at github!
+Feel free to [contact](/contact) me for more information/code samples on closed-source projects.